Ubiqu0/UbiOne/README.md

 ---
 # mPCIe

-**UbiOne** can fit a Mini-PCIe 4G card based on the pinout of a [Quectel LTE EC25 Mini PCIe](https://www.quectel.com/product/lte-ec25-mini-pcie-series).
-Therefore, in case you use any other card, you should pay attention if it respects the same pin configuration.
+**UbiOne** can fit a Mini-PCIe card based on the pinout of a [Quectel LTE EC25 Mini PCIe](https://www.quectel.com/product/lte-ec25-mini-pcie-series).
+In case you use any other card, you should pay attention if it respects the same pin configuration.

 | STM32 |  mPCIe function | mPCIe pin |
 | :-----: | :-----: |  :-----: |